kanishka-commits/JavaScript/Advance.md

 `const add = a => b => a + b;`

 ## Closure
-Closure ia a feature in JS which is formed when a function remembers and accesses the variables from its outer scope, even after that outer function has finished running.
+Closure is a feature in JS which is formed when a function remembers and accesses the variables from its outer scope, even after that outer function has finished running.

 **A closure lets a function "remember" and "use" variables from where it was created, not where it was called.**\